Project Materials

 By definition, the null hypothesis assumes there is no connection between the two variables in question.
 The independent variable has no effect or connection with the dependent variable.

-undergraduate topics
+undergraduate project topics

 1. Alternative Hypothesis